 Scribd has tons of e-books, audiobooks, and magazines, which you can browse by category, Editor’s Picks, new arrivals, and bestsellers.
 You can even browse through documents like court filings, government reports, case studies, study guides, and academic papers (a great resource for students).
 The sheet music selection isn’t quite as robust as that of a dedicated sheet music store, but it’s perfect for students and casual musicians who are looking for something fun or new to explore.
 You can browse by instrument or genre, and easily find favorites from movies, classical music, and chart-topping artists.

 If you prefer to support your local library rather than some cold, heartless, corporate bookstore, you’ll find that there’s a lot to love about OverDrive (Free).
 As long as you have a valid library card and no outstanding late fees (how is that even possible???), you can enjoy e-books, audiobooks, and videos from your local library system.
 And as with the other book reading apps, you’ll have access to classics and new releases.
-OverDrive even has a desktop app and browser extension in addition to its mobile app, and your bookmarks and reading progress will stay synced between all of them, although it’s worth noting that videos are currently only available to watch via the mobile apps.
+OverDrive even has a desktop app in addition to its mobile app, and your bookmarks and reading progress will stay synced between all of them, although it’s worth noting that videos are currently only available to watch via the mobile apps.

-OverDrive gives you control over your reading experience, with customizable font size, margins, contrast, and other options, plus you can adjust the playback speed on any audiobook you listen to, from half speed to double speed.
+OverDrive gives you control over your reading experience, with customizable font size, margins, contrast, and other options, plus you can adjust the playback speed on any audiobook you listen to, from half-speed to double speed.
 Intuitive menus let you easily move from your book to your bookshelf, library websites, and your saved bookmarks.
 And because everything is digital, you won’t have to worry about due dates and late fees ever again!

 Not everyone adores the Big Bookstore experience and might instead prefer to upload digital books to their library manually.
 If that sounds like you, check out FBReader (Free with in-app purchases).
 This app makes it easy for you to upload books in ePub, RTF, PDF, MOBI, DOCX, CBR, CBZ, Kindle azw3, HTML, or TXT formats up to 200 MB from your Google Drive account.
 FBReader has both Android and iOS apps as well as a desktop macOS app (sorry, no Windows support yet).
 While your bookmarks, book collection, reading positions, and custom shelves will stay synchronized across your devices, your metadata (like author names and tags) won’t, although an update for that is expected soon.
 Syncing is disabled by default, however, so remember to manually enable that if it’s something you want.